-If you don’t know how to evaluate the quality of research, you can be easily manipulate by numbers or fall prey to confirmation bias (the tendency to see new information as confirmation of what you already believe).
+If you don’t know how to evaluate the quality of research, you can be easily manipulated by numbers or fall prey to confirmation bias (the tendency to see new information as confirmation of what you already believe).

 The good news is, it’s not as hard as it might seem to learn.
 You don’t need to be a statistician to evaluate the quality of research.
-There are simple things anyone can do that are not difficult at all.
+There are some simple things anyone can do that are not difficult at all.

 4 Questions to Ask When Reading Articles That Reference Research